awoo424/algotrading/README.md

 All the code could be found in the `/code` directory and the documentation could be accessed at [https://algo-trading.readthedocs.io/](https://algo-trading.readthedocs.io/).

+*Note that the `\database` directory only contains example files.
+The actual database is stored in the HKU Department of Computer Science server.*

 ## Code overview

 #### 1. Technical analysis